 Why is it called “acquired immune deficiency” and “syndrome”?

 The “Acquired” means that it is caused by the “Human immune deficiency virus (HIV)” and as already discussed this virus dangerously damages the immune system while the “Syndrome” means the other complications that arise due to this disease (AIDS) which we will discuss in “opportunistic diseases” later.

 Tell me, Is this an RNA virus or a DNA virus?

 HIV belongs to retrovirus which means it is an RNA virus.

 If this is a retrovirus (RNA virus) then how does it take to control the host cells?

 This is a good question.
-DNA is the main genetic material that can code for amino acids and can take the host biosynthetic machinery to overtake for their use, but HIV is a retrovirus so after entry to host cell it reverses their genetic material (RNA) to DNA by the process of reverse transcription.
+DNA is the main genetic material that can code for amino acids and can take the host biosynthetic machinery to overtake for their use, but HIV is a retrovirus so after entry into the host cell it reverses its genetic material (RNA) to DNA by the process of reverse transcription.

 Before going to the replication cycle, let’s explain the structure of HIV.

 HIV lives in a lipid bilayer bubble where it is protected.